-APS and the Arlington Partnership for Children, Youth, and Families (APCYF) partner on the survey to compile a snapshot of students, school climate and engagement, and deepen our understanding of children, youth, and family well-being in Arlington.
-Result from surveys are used to inform work across both the schools and the County, and helps APS measure progress on the 2018-24 Strategic Plan.
-Your feedback is vital in helping Arlington better understand Arlington Public School’s students and families.
-To learn more about how survey results are used and find the public dashboard visit: APSVA.US/engage/your-voice-matters-survey-2020/
+APS and APCYF partner on the survey to compile a snapshot of students, school climate and engagement, and deepen our understanding of children, youth, and family well-being in Arlington.
+Results from surveys are used to inform work across both the schools and the County, and helps APS measure progress on the 2018-24 Strategic Plan.
+To learn more about how survey results are used and find the public dashboard visit: APSVA.us/Engage/Your-Voice-Matters/

 2018 Survey Results

 What is the Your Voice Matters Survey?
 This student, family, and staff survey is a collaboration between Arlington Public Schools (APS) and the Arlington Partnership for Children, Youth and Families (APCYF) to provide the Arlington community with a snapshot of school climate, staff engagement, and student and family well-being.
 This feedback is vital in helping Arlington strengthen programs for students and families.
 The survey focus areas include:

 Why do we conduct the Your Voice Matters Survey?
 This collaborative effort has been undertaken to streamline previous survey efforts: the site-based survey, community satisfaction survey and Developmental Assets survey.
 APS and APCYF found that there were many thematic overlaps between the previous surveys and decided to develop a new survey that will reduce the burden on survey takers, maximize the impact of results, and keep on top of issues that matter to the Arlington community in a more timely manner.